Mordered/nsPipe-GPU/README.md

 ## References
 If you use nsPipe-CUDA please cite:
 * López, J. M., Feldmann, D., Rampp, M., Vela-Martín, A., Shi, L., & Avila, M. (2020). nsCouette–A high-performance code for direct numerical simulations of turbulent Taylor–Couette flow.
 SoftwareX, 11, 100395.
+* Morón, D., Vela-Martín, A., & Avila, M. (2024, April).
+Predictability of decay events in transitional wall-bounded flows.
+In Journal of Physics: Conference Series (Vol. 2753, No. 1, p.
+012009).
+IOP Publishing.

 ## Contact
 If you have any questions, comments or suggestions for improvements, please fell free to contact: